harsh-pamnani/WalkWithMe/README.md

 - Complete the implementation of the Log-In functionality so that users can keep track of their own posts and update the events.
 - Implement a notification functionality to allow SMS or native reminders at a specified time before the walk.
 This feature would be included in the details screen through a small *bell* icon and give the user the flexibility to decide how often and how soon in advance they would like to be notified.
 - Research and develop a design to maintain the database.
 Currently walks are not deleted past the walk event date and time.
 - The application could be scaled to allow use on a global scale.
-For this a design would have to be developed to limit the number of walks that are pulled from the database for a user.
+For this, a design would have to be developed to limit the number of walks that are pulled from the database for a user.
+- Allow usres to upload multiple images for the event photos.

 ...